Key West: Little White House

+The residence is also known as the Winter White House as Truman stayed there mostly in the winter months, and used it for official business such as the Truman Doctrine.
 Dwight D. Eisenhower stayed at the Little White House following a heart attack in 1955.
 John F. Kennedy visited Key West in March 1961, and in November 1962, a month after the resolution of the Cuban Missile Crisis.
 Jimmy Carter visited the Little White House twice with his family after he had left office, in 1996 and 2007.